-Through our network of global partners, our students also have opportunities to visit leading institutions like ATLAS project at CERN, the Isaac Newton Group of Telescopes in the Canary Islands and the dark matter research facility at Boulby Underground Laboratory.
+Through our network of global partners, our students have opportunities to visit leading labs and facilities like the Large Hadron Collider at CERN, the Isaac Newton Group of Telescopes in the Canary Islands and the dark matter research facility at Boulby Underground Laboratory.

-Each year up to 10 of our Physics and Astronomy students have the opportunity to join a subsidised field trip to the Isaac Newton Group of Telescopes in La Palma, Canary Islands, to use our pt5m telescope.
+Each year up to 10 students who are taking one of our Physics and Astrophysics courses have the opportunity to join a subsidised field trip to the Isaac Newton Group of Telescopes on La Palma in the Canary Islands.
 At 2,400m above sea level, these telescopes are in an almost ideal environment for astronomy.
-They can also visit the 4m William Herschel Telescope (WHT) and the 10m Gran Telescopio Canarias (GTC).

-Students on the Physics and Astrophysics with a Year in Industry can spend a year of their degree working at at the Isaac Newton Group of Telescopes.
+Students on a Physics and Astrophysics with an Industrial Placement Year course can spend a year of their degree working at at the Isaac Newton Group of Telescopes.
 It's also possible for students on this course to do their placement at the Thai National Observatory in Chiang Mai, Thailand.

 The next generation of astronomy tools

-Our Professor of Astrophysics, Vik Dhillon, led the team that built HiPERCAM, a high-speed camera that has been installed on La Palma's Gran Telescopio Canarias – the world's largest optical telescope.
-He was also part of the international research team that built the new Gravitational-wave Optical Transient Observer telescope (GOTO) on the island, to detect optical signatures of gravitational waves.
+One of our astrophysics lecturers, Professor Vik Dhillon, led the team that built HiPERCAM, a high-speed camera that has been installed on La Palma's Gran Telescopio Canarias.
+He was also part of the international research team that built the new Gravitational-wave Optical Transient Observer telescope on the island, to detect optical signatures of gravitational waves.

 Sheffield physics students have also had the opportunity to visit other fascinating places through, for example, a year-long work placement, a research internship or a field trip organised by our student society, Physoc.
 Locations have included: